klingebj/regreg/doc/index.rst

 For more details, see the :ref:`algorithms` page.

+If you are interested in contributing as a developer, please see the :ref:`agenda` page.

 *The RegReg team*

 ..
 We need the following toctree directive to include the documentation